miravow/miravow/README.md

 - 👋 Hi, I’m Miriam
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to learn more about Frontend Development
+- 💞️ I’m looking to learn more about AI & Machine Learning
-- 📫 How to reach me (send an email to miravow@gmail.com)
+- 📫 How to reach me (send an email to miraonyemenam@gmail.com)

 <!---
 miravow/miravow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.